Pppp1116/content-license-policy/README.md

   - Invite link: `https://discord.gg/avxB63dY2T`

 - **Content**:
   Any text, code, configuration, registry keys, values, comments, documentation, images, files, or other material created or shared by the Owner or within the Project / Official Discord, whether past, present, or future, and in any format or medium (including archives, screenshots, exports, and forks).
+  The Content is protected by copyright and related rights, and may also be protected by database, trade secret, and other intellectual property or proprietary rights under applicable law.

 - **Owner Content**:
   Content originally created, curated, or expressly published by the Owner.